tyleryouk/00os-origin/00os/processes/1000xdev/dev-init.md

   return { success: true, result: '✅ 1000xdev context initialized with all master workflow and documentation files' };
 }

-// If any flag is set, only load the flagged documentation subfolders const docFolders = {
+// If exactly one flag is set, load the corresponding documentation subfolder const docFolders = {
   'front-end-architecture': '1000xdev/documentation/front-end-architecture',
   'back-end-architecture': '1000xdev/documentation/back-end-architecture',